The Spotted Flycatcher (Muscicapa striata): An Aerial Acrobat in Plain Sight

 The Master of the Ambush

 In a world of brightly colored birds, the Spotted Flycatcher (Muscicapa striata) stands out for its elegant subtlety.
-This summer visitor from Africa is not a bird you'll notice by its colors, but by its actions.
-Perched bolt upright on a fence post or a dead branch, it waits patiently before launching into the air in a sudden, acrobatic pursuit of a passing insect.
+This summer visitor from Africa, much like the Barn Swallow, is not a bird you'll notice by its colors, but by its actions.
+Perched bolt upright on a fence post or a dead branch, with a posture sometimes as erect as a European Robin, it waits patiently before launching into the air in a sudden, acrobatic pursuit of a passing insect.
 This "sallying" flight is its signature move, making it a fascinating and rewarding bird to watch in any garden or park lucky enough to host one.

 Our Ornithologist's Tip